Jump to main content

 We assist organisations that offer AI tools to their customers.
 A prerequisite for the successful commercialisation of AI is that the customer can use the product or service legally and safely, and that suppliers are aware of the risks associated with data use, information security and potential liability.

-We commonly assist clients with the following matters:
+When developing and commercialising AI, we typically assist clients with the following matters:

 • Commercialisation of AI products and services, such as legal assessments of the legality of products and services and risk mitigation measures